sujithTSR/Flutter-Latest-Features/README.md

 Mission Flutter:
-I will be trying out latest features and functionalitites of Flutter.
+I will be trying to implement latest features and functionalitites of Flutter.
 In case if anybody is interested feel free to contribute.

-1. Trying out Flutter - Native Android Communications
+1. Native Android Communications
-2. Try out - Architectural Patterns in Flutter
+2. Architectural Patterns in Flutter
    a.
 BLoC
    b.
 Keep it Simple, State